 Many people think growing dwarf fruit trees means small trees with small fruit, however you actually get a tree about half the size with full sized fruit.
 The great advantage of dwarf fruit trees, besides the huge variety available, is the opportunity of having your own miniature orchard.
 Planting dwarf fruit trees lets you have more variety in one space and saves you time pruning, with no need for a ladder at harvest time.

 Almost any fruit variety you grow as full size is available as dwarf.
 Citrus, apples, peaches, nectarines, berries and avocado.
-Many are grafted onto dwarf rootstock, such as citrus and ‘Pinkabelle’ pink lady apple, both of which have been grafted onto “flying dragon” rootstock.
+Many are grafted onto dwarf rootstock, such as citrus trees, which have been grafted onto "flying dragon" rootstock.
 Some dwarf fruit trees are naturally dwarf growing.

 You can plant your dwarf fruit tree year round.
-Just make sure it gets full sun and is supported with a stake (for around one year).
-Cherry, plum and apple trees need another variety of the same fruit type (which bloom at the same time) to help pollinate the flower in order for it to create fruit.
+Just make sure it gets full sun and is supported with a stake (most require staking for around one year, however some require staking for life).
+Cherry, plum, pear and apple trees need another variety of the same fruit type (which bloom at the same time) to help pollinate the flower in order for it to create fruit.
 All other fruit trees pollenate themselves.